arestivo/slides/markdown/javascript.md

   });
 ~~~

-Several functions where created in this code, and for each one of them, the variable **i** has a different value.
+Several functions were created in this code, and for each one of them, the variable **i** has a different value.

 ---